7 Viking Romance Novels For Myth Lover

 1. Viking’s Prize (Medieval Heroes)

 In this book’s universe, Alarik has an almost identical but slightly better-looking half-brother who likes to provide for his people by going Viking in France.
-The story starts with Alarik getting revenge on a local French count who promised him lands in exchange for peace between them, then promptly doublecrossing him.
-He sacks his castle and kills almost all within, finding the count is not there but discovering his bride-to-be, a beautiful woman named Elienor, so he takes her back to Norway as his spoils of war.
+The story starts with Alarik getting revenge on a local French count who promised him lands in exchange for peace between them, then promptly doublecrossed him.
+He sacks his castle and kills almost all within, finding the count is not there but discovering his bride-to-be, a beautiful woman named Elienor.
+So he takes her back to Norway as his spoils of war.

-Alarik and Elienor have an instant, overwhelming attraction to each other physically and emotionally through the circumstances of their meeting.
+Through the circumstances of their meeting, Alarik and Elienor are instantly and overwhelmingly attracted to each other physically and emotionally.
 Once they get to his home, they both have to deal with the political situation in Norway.

-Throughout the book, Elienor has had prophetic dreams about Alarik getting hit in the back with a thrown ax while trying to save her during the battle.
-Due to her mixed feelings towards her captor and logical fear of revealing her power.
-However, seeing Alarik jump from ship to ship to come to her rescue, she realizes she’s truly in love, so she leaps at him, and they collide in mid-air and fall into the water.
+Throughout the book, Elinor has prophetic dreams about Alarik getting hit in the back with a thrown ax while trying to save her during the battle.
+This is due to her mixed feelings towards her captor and logical fear of revealing her power.
+However, seeing Alarik jump from ship to ship to rescue her, she realizes she’s truly in love, so she leaps at him.
+They collide in mid-air and fall into the water.

 Viking's Prize